GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 ## Security

 Your extension should be safe for your users.
-For example, send user data securely via HTTPS or WSS.
+For example, send user data securely via HTTPS or web services security.
 Check that your extension does not pose security threats and does not use [deceptive installation tactics][deceptive-install].
-See [Stay secure][stay-secure] for a more in-depth discussion.
+See [Stay secure][stay-secure] for a more information.

 ## Privacy